|The Stone Wall at the base of Marye's Heights, Private Jesse Banker's objective on Dec. 13, 1862.|

 No one in the regiment knew where the bodies of Ratcliffe or Kenyon ended up either.

-Perhaps Ratcliffe, an immigrant from England, was blown to atoms by artillery.
+Perhaps Ratcliffe, an immigrant from England, was blown to atoms by artillery -- the fate of some other soldiers that awful Saturday.
 "I testify that his name appears in the records of the regiment as missing after action & supposed to have been instantly killed during the progress of the battle of Fredericksburg," 7th Rhode Island Surgeon James Harris wrote nearly a year after the private's death.
 In her widow's pension claim, Ratcliffe's wife, Sarah, included a copy of their 1849 marriage certificate from Manchester, England.
 The couple had no children.

 A farmer, Kenyon was "struck by a shell and both legs were shot off," Captain Rowland Rodman recalled of the married father of a 4-year-old son.
 "I saw him after he was struck & left him on the field.
 I have no doubt that he died that day from said wound."